 Can be noisy

-A: Replacing the blades on a wood planer is a pretty simple task.
+Replacing the blades on a thickness planer is a pretty simple task.
 All you need to do is unscrew the old blades, carefully remove them, clean the area and place the new blades in safely.
 Once you're sure they're aligned and leveled, you can screw the blades and use them on a scrap piece of wood to test.

 Q: What are snipes?